CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 7. Optionally enable WJH.

-    Refer to {{<link title="Configure and Monitor What Just Happened Metrics/#view-what-just-happened-metrics" text="WJH">}} for information about this feature. *WJH is only available on Mellanox switches.*
+    Refer to {{<link title="Configure and Monitor What Just Happened/#view-what-just-happened-metrics" text="WJH">}} for information about this feature. *WJH is only available on Mellanox switches.*

 8. To set a logging level, click **Advanced**, then choose the desired level.